 To help the participants understand that they had the capacity to conduct voter education activities, the first day began with a discussion of NGO-driven voter education programs in other countries.
-Trainers presented materials from other African voter education campaigns, including posters and sample voter education kits from Liberia, Mozambique and South Trainers then divided the participants into five small groups.
-Each group selected their own group facilitator.
-After being given a set of four or five issues, the trainers guided the
+Trainers presented materials from other African voter education campaigns, including posters and sample voter education kits from Liberia, Mozambique and South Africa.

-Africa.
 Initially, participants were reluctant to believe that the examples could in any way apply to a Lesotho voter education campaign.
-However, NDI trainer Xoliswa Sibeko, a former South African NGO director, promoted more confidence by sharing first-hand experiences.
-Along with Keith Jennings and encouraged Chris Homan.
-Xoliswa participants to think about how the other African models could apply to Lesotho.
+However, NDI trainer Xoliswa Sibeko, a former South

+African NGO director, promoted more confidence by sharing first-hand experiences.
+Along with Keith Jennings and Chris Homan, Xoliswa encouraged participants to think about how the other African models could apply to Lesotho.
 The session resulted in the participants believing that they could organize a voter education campaign.